Chapter 4

 • IP Address Masking: The VPN should hide the user's real IP with one provided by the VPN servers.

-• Multi-Hop: A nice feature for a VPN to have would be multi-hopping, which routes user's traffic through multiple servers in different locations, adding an extra layer of security and privacy.
+• Multi-Hop: A useful feature for a VPN to have is multi-hopping, which routes user traffic through multiple servers in different locations, adding an extra layer of security and privacy.

-• Secure Authentication: An ideal VPN provider would have multi-factor authentication systems (like TOTP or even SMS/Email authentication codes) to protect users' accounts.
+• Secure Authentication: An ideal VPN provider would have multi-factor authentication systems (like TOTP or even SMS/email authentication codes) to protect user accounts.

 • Private Servers: It should use private or dedicated servers rather than shared ones to reduce the risk of data interception.

-• Obfuscation: It should provide obfuscation features to bypass censorship systems like DPI (deep packet inspection), making the VPN traffic appear like regular traffic, usually using an obfuscation protocol like obfs4 or ScrambleSuit.
+• Obfuscation: It should provide obfuscation features to bypass censorship systems like Deep Packet Inspection (DPI), making the VPN traffic appear like regular traffic, usually using an obfuscation protocol like obfs4 or ScrambleSuit.

-• Jurisdiction: It’s better if it is based in a country with strong privacy laws and outside the influence of surveillance alliances like the Five Eyes, Nine Eyes, or Fourteen Eyes.
+• Jurisdiction: It is better to be based in a country with strong privacy laws and outside the influence of surveillance alliances like the Five Eyes, Nine Eyes, or Fourteen Eyes.

 • Regular Audits: It should have regular security audits by independent third parties to verify the no-logs policy and the overall security of the service.

-But these characteristics can vary based on the user's threat model.
-Not everyone cares about multi-hops and no-log policies.
+These characteristics can vary based on the user's threat model.
+Not everyone cares about multi-hops and no-logs policies.
 You should always act based on your threat model.

 These were the bare minimums of privacy and security.
 As the book progresses, the chapters will become more technically advanced and more focused on anonymity.
 The next chapter will be all about encryption, as it is the building block of security in the online world.